SheinH/380-chat/README.md

 * I did not implement any handling for messages that are too long.
 * It is possible that the program has a memory leak somewhere
 * Situations such as invalid session keys simply cause the program to halt without wiping RAM.
+* A more secure RNG should be used for both long term and ephemeral key generation.

 If I had more time, those flaws could have been addressed.